dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 | 3   | Reserved Bit Set | If set, means a reserved bit was set in a page table entry.
 Best to walk the page tables manually and see what's happening yourself. |
 | 4   | Instruction Fetch | If NX (No-Execute) is enabled in EFER, this bit can be set.
 If set the page fault was caused by trying to fetch an instruction from an NX page. |

-The other interrupts that push an error code (exlcuding the always-zero ones) use the following format to indicate which selector caused the fault:
+The other interrupts that push an error code (excluding the always-zero ones) use the following format to indicate which selector caused the fault:

 | Bits | Name     | Description                            |
 |------|----------|----------------------------------------|